OSLL/mdbci/README.md

 </pre>

-#### Using vagrant to manage stand
+## Using vagrant to manage stand

 Since stand is generated it can be managed with vagrant command.
+In the future releases it will be shadowed by corresponded mdbci commands

 * vagrant up --provision  -- started virtual machines and run chef scripts against them
 * vagrant ssh [node] getting segure shell to [node] machine